NParks Garden Bird Watch

-What is the Garden Bird Watch all about?
+What is Garden Bird Watch?

-With the data collected from many survey points from the various parks around Singapore, we can start piecing together information about where our birds are found and in what numbers!
+The Garden Bird Watch is a citizen science initiative led by NParks to get Singaporeans and residents involved in collecting valuable information about birds in our parks, gardens and nature reserves.
+With the data collected from the various parks around Singapore, we can start piecing together information about where our birds are found and in what numbers!
 This information will contribute towards better park management and conservation measures.

 How can I participate?

 Registration for the Garden Bird Watch happens in March and October, comprising of: